flaki/musings/items/~peertube-install-on-truenas.md

 Mount the peertube directory in the webserver for ease of access under `/var/www/peertube`.

-If Nginx complain that `aio threads` is unsupported:
+If Nginx complains that `aio threads` is unsupported:
 ```
 nginx: [emerg] "aio threads" is unsupported on this platform in /usr/local/etc/nginx/users/pityu.flaki.hu.conf:218
 ```